- About Us

 The proposed outcome of the project or internship must benefit an organization, group of people within the community, or an educational program.
 The final outcome does not have to occur during the three-month scholarship period (e.g., publication of article prepared during the internship), nor does the project have to be implemented as proposed; however, the application must demonstrate the project's potential for success.

-The recipient must prepare a final report for the Morse Department of Special Collections that provides an overview of the project goals, overall experience, and outcomes of the recipient’s internship, along with documentation that was created during the internship.
+The recipient must prepare a final report for the K-State Libraries that provides an overview of the project goals, overall experience, and outcomes of the recipient’s internship, along with documentation that was created during the internship.

 Applications should consist of the following documents:

 - A letter of recommendation from a faculty mentor with expertise and a shared interest in supporting the project

 - Why you are interested in the development of public policy

 - The experience you hope to gain as a result of this scholarship

 - Statement of project goals